Virus testing, tracking still plagued by reporting delays

 In late April and May, the state lab in Alabama had trouble acquiring reagents, the chemical substances used to process tests.
 That led to intermittent delays in reporting results, up to five days from when the lab received the specimen, according to Dr. Karen Landers, assistant state health officer with the Alabama Department of Public Health.

-Those problems have since been resolved, and the state lab now has a turnaround time between 24 and 72 hours from the time it receives samples.
+Those problems have since been resolved, and the lab now has a turnaround time between 24 and 72 hours from the time it receives samples.

 One of the largest commercial laboratories, Quest Diagnostics, recently reported its average turnaround time as one day for priority patients and two to three days for all other populations.
 The company said it expects increased demand to result in longer waits of more than thee days.

 Other countries face similar challenges.
-Wait times in China vary by city, from as little as one day in Shanghai to four days in Wuhan, the city where the virus first emerged.
+Wait times in China vary by city, from as little as one day in Shanghai to four days in Wuhan, where the virus first emerged.
 In Japan, tests usually yield results within two days.
-Results for mandatory tests, such as those at airports, often come out sooner, according to the health ministry.
+Mandatory tests, such as those at airports, often come out sooner, according to the health ministry.

-To protect its fragile health care system from being overrun by COVID-19, India initially limited testing, and results took around 24 hours.
+Results in India initially took around 24 hours.
 But as infections and testing increased, so did delays.
 Now results often take two to three days or as long as a week, depending on location.

+The nearly two-week wait in South Africa “makes effective treatment nearly impossible,” said Marcus Low, editor of the South African health journal Spotlight.

-South Korea won praise for its quick efforts to launch a program that included free, drive-thru testing with results usually delivered within 24 hours.
+By contrast, South Korea won praise for its quick efforts to launch a program that included free drive-thru testing with results usually delivered within 24 hours.

 Back in the U.S., Amazon plans to spend at least $300 million on a worker testing program that includes building its own laboratory.
-But even with the wealth and influence of the nation’s second-largest private employer, it’s still expected to take three to five days to get results.
+But even with the wealth and influence of the nation’s second-largest private employer, results are still expected to take three to five days.
 Officials said they hope to reduce the turnaround time to between 24 and 48 hours.

 “We don’t know exactly yet how it’s going to shape up,” Amazon said in a statement, “but we continue to believe it’s worth trying.”